CHILD SAFETY AND SECURITY

 Your baby will have two identifications bands on after birth.
 The information on these identification bands is checked with you and your support person and contains:

-Please notify staff if the either of these bands falls off so that a new one can be reapplied.
+Please notify staff if either of these bands fall off so that a new one can be reapplied.
 These bands will be checked with the mother’s bands if for some reason the mother and baby have been separated and the baby is returned.
-Partners/support person will wear a green arm band whilst the woman is in hospital.
-If the baby is in special care nursery a green arm band will be given to both mother and partner.
+Partners/support persons will wear a green arm band whilst the mother is in hospital.
+If the baby is in the Special Care Nursery a green arm band will be given to both mother and partner.

 STAFF IDENTIFICATION